On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of

-From the work \cite{Gl2002} by Gl\"ockner, we know that $Cl^{0,*}_{odd}(S^1,V)$ is a regular Fr\'echet Lie group since it is open in $Cl^0_{odd}(S^1,V)$.
-According to classical properties of composition of pseudo-differential operators \cite{Scott}, see also \cite{KV1}, the natural multiplication on $Cl^{0,*}_{odd}(S^1,V)$ is smooth for the product topology inherited from the classical topology on classical pseudo-differential operators, and inversion is smooth using the classical formulas of inversion of series.
+is a regular Fr\'echet Lie group. \end{Theorem} \begin{proof} As we showed in Proposition 20 (and it follows from the work \cite{Gl2002} by Gl\"ockner) the group $Cl^{0,*}_{odd}(S^1,V)$ is a regular Fr\'echet Lie group since it is open in $Cl^0_{odd}(S^1,V)$.
+According to classical properties of composition of pseudodifferential operators \cite{Scott}, see also \cite{KV1}, the natural multiplication on $Cl^{0,*}_{odd}(S^1,V)$ is smooth for the product topology inherited from the classical topology on classical pseudodifferential operators, and inversion is smooth using the classical formulas of inversion of series.
 In this way we conclude that $Cl_{h,odd}(S^1,V)$ is a Fr\'echet algebra.